buddypress/buddypress/INSTALL-README.txt

 Step 3: Move the themes to their correct locations
 **************************************************

+The home theme is not required, you can use a standard WordPress theme if you wish.

-Move the home theme:
+If you want to use the home theme, move:
-  From: 'wp-content/mu-plugins/buddypress-theme/buddypress-home'
+  From: 'wp-content/mu-plugins/bp-themes/buddypress-home'
   To: 'wp-content/themes/buddypress-home/'

-Move the member theme:
+Move the default BuddyPress member theme:
-  From: 'wp-content/mu-plugins/buddypress-theme/member-themes/buddypress-member/'
+  From: 'wp-content/mu-plugins/bp-themes/buddypress-member/'
-  To: 'wp-content/member-themes/buddypress-member/'
+  To: 'wp-content/bp-themes/buddypress-member/'

 **************************************************************